denpeshkov/cs-notes/Memory Models.md

 # Overview

 A **memory consistency model** for a shared address space specifies constraints on the order in which memory operations must appear to be performed (to become visible to the CPU) with respect to one another
 This includes operations to the same locations or to different locations and by the same process or different processes.
-In this sense, memory consistency subsumes [[Cache Coherency|coherence]].
+In this sense, memory consistency subsumes [coherence](Cache%20Coherency.md).

 # Sequential Consistency (SC)